Are you looking for the best places to visit in Finland for your bucket list? Keep reading if so!

 9. Rauma (and Old Rauma)

-The old town was once against the seashore but had been uplifted and moved 1.5 kilometers inland over the course of its existence.
+The old town was once against the seashore, but it has been uplifted and moved 1.5 kilometers (1 mile) inland throughout its existence.

-The network of irregular and narrow streets, courtyards, city blocks, and dispersed plots of land have been preserved since its medieval period.
+The network of irregular and narrow streets, courtyards, city blocks, and dispersed plots of land have been preserved since the medieval period.

-In the middle of the Old Town, you’ll find the Market Square, which houses the former Town Hall, a Franciscan monastery, and a medieval church, in addition to the square which is the center of commercial and social activity throughout the town.
+In the middle of the Old Town, you’ll find the Market Square, which houses the former Town Hall, a Franciscan monastery, and a medieval church, in addition to the square, which is the center for commercial and social activity throughout the town.

 10. Jyrävä Waterfall

-Located in the Oulanka National Park in Kuusamo on the lower ends of the River Kitkajoki is the massive, 9-meter-high Jyrävä Waterfall.
+Located in the Oulanka National Park in Kuusamo on the lower ends of the River Kitkajoki is the massive, 9-meter-high (29.5 feet) Jyrävä Waterfall.

-The flow rate of the cascading falls averages around 20.4 meters per second.
+The flow rate of the cascading falls averages around 20.4 meters (66 feet) per second.

-It’s categorized as a class IV rapid and is powerful, but is a short cascade down.
+It’s categorized as a class IV rapid and is a powerful but short cascade down.

 11. Lake Saimaa

 Lake Saimaa is Finland’s largest lake and Europe’s fourth-largest natural freshwater lake.
-It is more than just a lake basin, but a network of thousands of islands – about 13,710 of them – and their various waters.
+It is more than just a lake basin; it is a network of thousands of islands—about 13,710 of them—and their various waters.

-The towns of Saimaa comprise of stunning lakeside shops, cafes, and restaurants, some in which have terraces, all around the lake.
+The town of Saimaa is made up of stunning lakeside shops, cafes, and restaurants, some of which have terraces, all around the lake.
 You can travel from square to square in the town centers by boat!

 There are more than 45,000 lakeside traditional Finnish cabins to enjoy throughout the year for camping or holiday lodging.
 Vendance, a fish from the lake, also shapes the local cuisine.